luiscanyamel/website/content/publication/Perez_TFP_SE/index.md

 # Enter a publication type from the CSL standard.
 Before: 'paper-conference'
 publication_types: ['working paper']

 # Publication name and optional abbreviated publication name.
+(Submitted to *AEJ: Macroeconomics*)
-publication: 'Submitted to *AEJ: Macroeconomics*'
+publication: ''
 publication_short:

 abstract: This paper reexamines the evolution of total factor productivity (TFP) and its relationship to aggregate welfare in Spain and Italy.
 Using a growth-accounting framework for open and distorted economies with input-output linkages, I construct new series of "true" TFP that correct for biases in conventional estimates. **I show that the decline in aggregate productivity in both countries was milder and occurred later than previously reported**---beginning in 1995 in Spain and 2000 in Italy.
 These differences reflect a secular rise in distortions, which depress the Solow residual and bias standard TFP measures downward.
 Decomposing the sources of TFP change, I find that a deterioration in technical efficiency and domestic allocative efficiency account for most of the decline, while international trade contributed positively. **Despite falling productivity, both countries experienced welfare gains**, driven by improved access to global goods and more efficient international resource allocation.
 These findings underscore the importance of accounting for distortions and open-economy forces in empirical assessments of productivity and welfare.